 Note: If the real name of the person who created the blog post isn't given, provide their user name in the author field.

-Author's Last Name, First Initial.
-[Twitter user name].
+Author's Last Name, First Initial. or Full Name of Group [Twitter user name].
 (Year, Month Day of tweet).
-Text of the tweet.
-[Twitter post].
+Text of the Tweet [Tweet].
 Retrieved from URL for the tweet

 The most common MLA Works Cited examples.
 This is not a exhaustive list, so refer to your college library guide for a comprehensive overview.

 Author's Last Name, First Name.
-Title of Book.
-Publisher, Year of Publication.
+Title of Book: Subtitle if Any.
+Edition if given and is not first edition, Publisher, Year of Publication.